cnspatino/FlowerCategorization/README.md

 # FlowerCategorization
 Command line programs for using pre-trained neural networks to predict flower types with PyTorch.

-train.py:
+- train.py:
-This script will train a new neural network on a given dataset of images using transfer learning with a pre-trained model (https://pytorch.org/docs/stable/torchvision/models.html).
+This script will train a new neural network on a given dataset of images using transfer learning with a [pre-trained model](https://pytorch.org/docs/stable/torchvision/models.html).
 It will then save the newly trained model as a checkpoint.

 Required input:     - data_dir: data directory with image data sets (train and validation sets in separate folders,
                       root/train and root/valid)